 What it is

-Acknowledgment is eye contact, a nod, a hello, your own name said by someone behind a counter.
-It's the smallest possible social transaction.
-It costs a couple of seconds and requires no vulnerability from either side, and it's the entry point to everything else.
+Acknowledgment is the smallest social transaction there is: eye contact, a nod, a hello, your own name said by someone behind a counter.
+It costs a couple of seconds, it asks nothing of either person, and it carries no risk, which is exactly why it's easy to skip and easy to underrate.
+But it's the entry point to everything else in this guide.
 Nobody becomes your friend without first becoming someone you greet.

 Why it matters